 One of the best things about the Mount Gould and Lipson area is that your property is quite likely (not always mind) to have a sea view.
 This is especially true for properties lining Mount Gould Road itself and along the terraces that line this road.

 Houses here are also pretty big, even if they are terraced, and usually have a good sized garden too.
 If you find property in Mount Gould or Lipson, do take a look.
 It is one of the nicer areas of Plymouth and pretty safe – meaning not much crime.
+There are a couple of parks such as Freedom Fields park (they have an annual festival which is nice) and Tothill Park.

 The downsides to Mount Gould and Lipson are the hills.
 It’s hilly AF which means if you’re walking it’s always a trek.
 There are also no pubs, which might not be a big deal for most as you can just get a taxi to the Barbican or something.